ckaestne/seai/lectures/learning goals.md

 * Present tradeoff analysis among two techniques (prepare blog post + short presentation); for a given dataset evaluate which technique is more suitable after measuring various qualities; find an alternative task for which the other technique is more suitable

-## Lecture: Updating Models (Introduction to Software Architecture)
+## Lecture: Software Architecture of AI-enabled Systems

 Overview:

 * Introduction to software architecture and domain-specific modeling
+* Modularity, encapsulation, model composition, design for robustness
+* Abstraction techniques for hardware, software and data change
+* Architecture case study: Model updates
   * Importance of model updates; threats from stale data and data drift
   * Architectural discussions: when to learn, incremental vs from scratch, where the model lives, costs for updates vs costs from stale models, client-side vs server-side models vs hybrid approaches
+* AI as a service
+* Cost of data and feature extraction (deciding what data/features and how much)

 Learning goals:

 * Create an architectural model describing the relevant characteristics to reason about update frequency and costs
 * Critique the decision of where an AI model lives (e.g., cloud vs edge vs hybrid), considering the relevant tradeoffs

+Readings:

+* todo (introduction to modularity or software architecture)
+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), Chapter 13

 ## Lecture: Model Quality

 Overview:

 * Goals and measurement
-* Metrics and experimental designs to assess model quality, including measures beyond accuracy and RUC
+* Metrics and experimental designs to assess model quality, including measures beyond accuracy and RUC; assessment on static datasets vs live data
+* Challenge of getting test data
 * *Telemetry* designs to assess model quality in production (and related design tradeoffs)
 * Data drift, stale models, and methods to detect
 * Automated assessment, dashboards, continuous integration, continuous experimentation
-* Notions of test suits and coverage for models
+* Notions of test suits and coverage for models (e.g., test by population segment)
+* Comparison against heuristics approaches

 Learning goals: